Sacramento County has proclaimed a public health emergency and a local emergency in its response to COVID-19, also known as 2019 novel coronavirus.

 There is no higher priority to the Cosumnes CSD than the health and safety of our community and employees.
 The Cosumnes CSD has been following guidance from the Centers for Disease Control (CDC), the California Department of Public Health, and the Sacramento County Public Health Department, to protect public health and fight the spread of COVID-19 in our community.

-All District facilities, including community centers and swimming pools, are closed to the public until further notice, including:
+The following District facilities are closed to the public until further notice, including:

 We are pleased to serve you by phone between the hours of 8 am and 5 pm, Monday through Friday, at the numbers listed below: